CodeCoderCodest45/CNN-using-NumPy/README.md

 ![image](https://github.com/user-attachments/assets/612f4068-80c7-438f-8b7b-9e7c72d1b3b2)

 Further improvements can be done by parallelizing the remaining for loops.
-The repositoy also contains a closely similar CNN model built using PyTorch for reference.
+The repository also contains a closely similar CNN model built using PyTorch for reference.